Rishabh705/SpotMyFile/README.md

 # SpotMyFile

-SpotMyFile is a powerful search tool that combines text embedding search and image recognition capabilities.
-It enables users to search for both files and images based on content, with support for face recognition, object detection, and text similarity.
+SpotMyFile is an open-source tool for blazing-fast file and image search on your PC.
+Leveraging state-of-the-art AI, semantic text embeddings, face recognition, and object detection, it helps you find exactly what you need—by keyword, image, or even faces.

 ## Demo
 https://github.com/user-attachments/assets/c0942206-935b-4b85-a2f3-9c34abd0ef3f